-The GPA continues to invest in the health, welfare, and development of players so that they can reach their full potential and develop the skills they need to achieve fulfilling lives and careers off the field of play.
-A total of €2,457,730 (2020: €2,214,026) has been spent in this area in 2021 including key transformational programmes like personal development coaching, career development programmes and educational supports.
-A further €4,265,705 (2020: €3,000,000) in annual grant funding is provided from Sport Ireland via the GAA, and the GPA is responsible for ensuring that such government funding is made available to GAA inter-county players, as instructed, under the Sport Ireland Inter County Player Support Schemes 2021 which applies to both female and male players.
+The company continues to invest in the health, welfare, and development of players so that they can reach their full potential and develop the skills they need to achieve fulfilling lives and careers off the field of play.
+A total of $\in$ 3,444,531 (2021: $\in$ 2,457,730) has been spent in this area in 2022 including key transformational programmes like personal development coaching, career development programmes and educational supports.
+A further $\in$ 4,680,586 (2021: $\notin$ 4,264,882) in annual grant funding is provided from Sport Ireland via the Gaelic Athletic Association (GAA), and the company is responsible for ensuring that such government funding is paid to GAA, Ladies Gaelic Football Association (LFGA) and Camogie Association (CA) inter-county players, as instructed, under the Sport Ireland Inter County Player Support Scheme 2022 which applies to both female and male players.

-The GPA's financial priorities remain largely consistent in terms of growing independent revenues, minimising operational overheads and seeking to invest as much as possible towards players and player development programmes.
+The company's financial priorities remain largely consistent in terms of growing independent revenues, minimising operational overheads and seeking to invest as much as possible towards players and player development programmes.